stringcode86/YouTube-playlists-to-csv-/README.md

 # YouTube playlists to csv
-Extracts names and urls form YouTube playlist html page.
+Python script that extracts names and urls form YouTube playlist html page.
 Writes them to csv.